Turkish inflation hits its highest level in 19 years at 36% - ExBulletin

 Turkish inflation hits its highest level in 19 years at 36%

-ANKARA, Turkey (AP) Turkey’s annual inflation rose at the fastest rate in 19 years, rising to 36.08% in December, according to official data released on Monday.
+Turkey’s annual inflation rose at the fastest rate in 19 years, rising to 36.08% in December, official data showed on Monday.

 The Turkish Statistical Institute said the consumer price index rose 13.58% in December from the previous month, further eroding the purchasing power of citizens.
 The annual increase in food prices was 43.8%, according to the data.

-Inflation has risen in the country as the Turkish lira collapses to record highs after the country’s central bank, under pressure from President Recep Tayyip Erdogan, cut a key interest rate by 5 percentage points in September.
+Inflation has risen in the country as the Turkish lira collapses to record highs after the country’s central bank, under pressure from Erdogan, cut a key interest rate by 5 percentage points in September .

 The weakening pound has made imports, fuel and everyday items more expensive and has left many locals, some 84 million people, struggling to buy food and other items. basic products.
 Many bought foreign currency and gold to protect their savings.